-Miami Dade County has proposed a 4.11% decrease the wholesale water rate and a 3.29% increase to the wholesale sewer rate in FY 2020.
-The City of Miami Beach has not yet calculated the new wholesale wastewater rate it will charge the Town in FY2020.
-The Town adopted Resolution No. 2017-2468 for water and sewer rates and service charges with a four-year rate structure to provide sufficient revenues for FY2018 through FY2020.
-The proposed budget includes those annual increases in service revenue projections.
-The budget funds one new Maintenance Worker II position (\$56,742), a project to relocate the Biscaya Island water main crossing which is mainly funded with an FDEP grant (estimated project cost \$150,000 less FDEP grant of \$124,0000), and an operating contingency reserve of \$340,596.
-The Town has an existing deficit in its unrestricted net position for this fund which should be eliminated by FY2022 under the current adopted rates.
+Water and sewer services are provided through the Town's enterprise operation.
+Rates established as charges for services should sustain operations and related debt service.
+The Town purchases water at a wholesale rate from the Miami Dade County Water and Sewer Department (WASD).
+The City of Miami Beach charges the Town a wholesale rate for sewer services which travel through their system.
+Miami Dade County has approved a 4.11% decrease in the wholesale water rate and a 3.29% increase to the wholesale sewer rate in FY 2020.
+The City of Miami Beach will pass through this 3.29% increase to the wholesale wastewater rate it will charge the Town in FY 2020.

+The Town adopted Resolution No. 2017-2468 for water and sewer rates and service charges with a four-year rate structure as a solution to provide sufficient revenues for operations and debt service from FY 2018 through FY 2021.
+The budget includes those annual increases for water (5%) and sewer (10%) in service revenue projections.
+The Town has an existing deficit in its unrestricted net position for this fund which is projected to be eliminated by FY 2022 under the current adopted rate structure.

+The FY 2020 budget funds one new Maintenance Worker II position (\$56,742), a project to relocate the Biscaya Island water main crossing which is mainly funded with a Florida Department of Environmental Protection (FDEP) grant (estimated project cost \$150,000 less FDEP grant of \$124,0000), and an operating contingency reserve of \$340,589.